pretix/pretix-docs/docs/topics/payment/index.md

 ![Part of the list of available payment provider plugins.
 Entries for Saferpay, secuconnect, SEPA direct debit, SOFORT and Stadtguthaben are visible.
 The SEPA option is active.
 The other entries have a purple 'enable' button next to them.](../../assets/screens/payment-providers/plugins-list.png "Plugins Payment providers list")

 Choose the payment providers that you want to use from the top recommendations and the list and click the :btn:Enable: button next to them.
-You can tell that a plugin is enabled by the green "✓ Active" tag and the purple :btnEnable: button being replaced by a white :btn:Disable: button.
+You can tell that a plugin is enabled by the green "✓ Active" tag and the purple :btn:Enable: button being replaced by a white :btn:Disable: button.
 Disable any active plugins that you do not want to use for your event.

 ### General settings for Payment Providers